DataJuggler/Excelerate/README.md

 This short code snippet will load all the rows from a worksheet:

-// (Sample is a Windows Form .Net 5 project)
+Snippet is from a Windows Form .Net 5 project, located in the Sample folder of this project.
+Very simple for now:

     using DataJuggler.UltimateHelper;
     using DataJuggler.Excelerate;